-Reuse engineering is an important, and arguably advanced, aspect of the Disciplined Agile framework.
+Reuse engineering is an important, and arguably advanced, aspect of the Disciplined Agile toolkit.
 The challenge is that reuse engineering requires significant discipline and organizational maturity to be successful, hence we tend to run into far more talk about reuse than action.
 Having said that, many organizations have been very successful with reuse.
 The following diagram overviews the internal workflow of a reuse engineering team, capturing key activities (the blue bubbles) that the team performs.
 This blog posting explores what reuse engineers do in practice.

 Let’s work through the primary activities performed by reuse engineers:

 - Guide teams in reuse.
 An important activity for reuse engineers is to provide guidance to delivery teams regarding what is available for reuse, how to go about accessing and applying the reusable artifacts, and educating teams in why reuse is important to both the team and to your organization.
 Very often a team’s architecture owner will collaborate with the reuse engineering team to bring a reuse engineer into the team at the right time.